Paid family and domestic violence leave for small business

-Employees of non-small business employers can now access 10 days of paid family and domestic violence leave in a 12-month period.
+Employees of small business employers can now access 10 days of paid family and domestic violence leave in a 12-month period.

-Employees of small businesses can access the leave from 1 August 2023.
+Employees of non-small business employers could access the leave from 1 February 2023.

 On this page: